Budibase/website/content/blog/alternatives/filemaker/index.md

 #### Cons

 The place where Mendix really falls down is usability.
-It’s a very code-intensive platform, even for performing relatively simple tasks.
-For example, we’ll often need to write custom CSS for even basic design customization.
+It’s a comparatively code-intensive platform, even for performing relatively simple tasks.
+For example, we may need to write custom CSS for comparatively basic design customization.

 Even aside from the high requirement for coding skills, Mendix presents a much steeper learning curve than many of the other tools we’ve seen.